Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 ## Practice

-**nb.
+**N.B.
 This guidance applies to projects using `@ldn-viz/themes` from npm in a project using tailwind.
 The convenience classes outlined here are currently not exported, though the css variables required are.**

 Type sets are defined with the corresponding class on a parent element: